jversoza/MTEC2002/index.markdown

 Quizzes:
 * 4 x 10 minute quizzes
-*
+* Questions will be **very basic** (if you've done the homework, there's no need to prep!)

-There will also be two major projects:
+There will also be two major projects.
+You can work as individuals or as teams.
+However, if you works as teams, prove the collaboration via commits in git.
 * Midterm
 * Final